 I walked to the end of the first row and took the stairs to the track, then jogged to where Coach Kavanaugh was talking to Coach Hilton, the Wilson varsity football coach.
 I stood about six feet back waiting for them to finish talking.
 Coach Kavanaugh noticed me.

 “Hi, Tony.
 Do you know Coach Hilton?”
-I nodded my head as a ‘yes’ and explained how I’d met him at the Sex Education class.
+I nodded my head and said “yes” and explained how I’d met him in the Sex Education class.

 Coach Hilton smiled and held out his hand.
 While we shook hands he said, “I’ve heard a lot about you, Tony.
 It’s good to meet you, officially.”